William Bancroft: Early life

-William was born on April 26, 1855, in Groton, Massachusetts, to Charles Bancroft and Lydia Emeline (Spaulding) Bancroft.
+Bancroft was born on April 26, 1855, in Groton, Massachusetts, to Charles Bancroft and Lydia Emeline (Spaulding) Bancroft.
 He attended Lawrence Academy in his hometown and Phillips Exeter Academy in New Hampshire.
-After graduating from Phillips Exeter, he attended Harvard Law School, where he enlisted in the fifth regiment of the state militia in his Freshman year.
+After graduating from Phillips Exeter, he attended Harvard College, where he enlisted in the fifth regiment of the state militia in his Freshman year.
+He eventually rose to the rank of brigadier general.
+He was a member of the Harvard crew in 1877, 1878, and 1879.